Bandits with Knapsacks: Preliminaries

 More generally, \eqref{eq:thm:conf-rad} holds if $X_1, \ldots, X_N \in [0,1]$ are random variables, $\empir{\nu} = \tfrac{1}{N} \sum_{t=1}^N X_t$ is the sample average, and $\nu = \tfrac{1}{N} \sum_{t=1}^N\; \E[X_t \,|\, X_1,\,\ldots, X_{t-1}]$. \end{theorem}

 If the expectation $\nu$ is a latent quantity, \eqref{eq:thm:conf-rad} allows us to estimate $\nu$ by a high-confidence interval

 whose endpoints are observable (known to the algorithm).
-For small $\nu$, such estimate is much sharper than the one provided by Azuma-Hoeffding inequality. \footnote{Essentially, Azuma-Hoeffding inequality states that $|\nu - \empir{\nu}| \leq O(\sqrt{\chernoffC/N})$, whereas by Theorem~\ref{thm:conf-rad} for small $\nu$ it holds with high probability that $\rad(\empir{\nu},N)\sim \chernoffC/N$.} Our algorithm uses several estimates of this form.
-For brevity, we say that $\empir{\nu}$ is an \emph{$N$-strong estimate} of $\nu$ if $\nu,\empir{\nu}$ satisfy \eqref{eq:nu-conf-int}.
+This estimate is on par with the one provided by Azuma-Hoeffding inequality (up to constant factors), but is much sharper for small $\nu$. \footnote{Essentially, Azuma-Hoeffding inequality states that $|\nu - \empir{\nu}| \leq O(\sqrt{\chernoffC/N})$, whereas by Theorem~\ref{thm:conf-rad} for small $\nu$ it holds with high probability that $\rad(\empir{\nu},N)\sim \chernoffC/N$.}

 It is sometimes useful to argue about \emph{any} $\nu$ which lies in the high-confidence interval \refeq{eq:nu-conf-int}, not just the latent $\nu = \E[\empir{\nu}]$.
-We use the following claim which is implicit in \cite{LipschitzMAB-stoc08}.
+We use the following claim which is implicit in \citet{LipschitzMAB-stoc08}.

 \begin{claim}[\cite{LipschitzMAB-stoc08}] For any $\nu,\empir{\nu}\in [0,1]$, \eqref{eq:nu-conf-int} implies that $\rad(\empir{\nu},N) \leq 3\,\rad(\nu,N)$. \end{claim}